willemliu/mini-flex/README.md

 # Mini-Flex

-> An easy and lightweight flex box grid system.
+> An easy and lightweight FlexBox grid system.

 ## Including Mini-Flex